-A gift left in the will of a couple who's son was supported by the learning disability charity Hft across four decades is set to fund two more years of a vital service for those caring for people with learning disabilities.
+A gift left in the will of a couple who’s son was supported by the learning disability charity Hft across four decades is set to fund two more years of the Family Carer Support Service.

 The Family Carer Support Service, delivered by the national charity, offers free support to any family carer in England who has a relative with a learning disability or autism.
 Providing support to 350 families in 2019, the service aims to empower carers to exercise their rights and navigate statutory services, while also offering one-to-one support, email and letter correspondence, local workshops, and resources.

 Thanks to a donation from Norman and Jean Morrison, whose son was supported by Hft for over 40 years until his death in 2017, this crucial support system will continue to provide guidance to families around the country.
 As “dedicated members of the charity”, Norman and Jean were keen to leave a donation behind that would contribute to Hft’s efforts to support adults with learning disabilities to live the best life possible.
 When the pair passed away, they left a gift in their will to Hft’s charitable services, with the Family Carer Support Service subsequently selected for funding.